equinixmetal-archive/docs-packet-legacy/products/03-servers/02-key-features/12-user-state.md

 ### Useful script

-The following is a BASH script that you can use to easily send user-state events.
+The following is a BASH script that you can use to easily send user-state events either in your custom-image installation process or user-data stages.

 ```
 #!/bin/bash